rmaziarka/DoIt/README.md

 - reliable logging mechanism throughout the whole build and deployment process - every step is logged to console, text file and event log (optionally), errors include full stack trace / script lines information and friendly messages,
 - building and deploying various types of packages (MsDeploy - e.g. ASP.NET MVC or WPF, SQL, DbDeploy, Entity Framework Migrations, SSRS, SSAS, SSIS), easily extensible with new types of packages,
 - supports several methods of tokenizing configuration files (e.g. Web.config) - directly replace tokens in files (using regex), transform using XDT (Web.<env_name>.config) or use Web Deploy parameterization,
-- supports Windows Server 2008 R2 SP1 / 7 and above (some Wave DSCs like xWebsite have been fixed to work with < Server 2012),
+- supports Windows Server 2008 R2 SP1 / 7 and above (some Wave DSCs like xWebsite have been fixed to work with pre-Server 2012),

 #### Example - web application with database
 -------------